-If you have heard of something called the “waste hierarchy” you may be wondering what that means.
-It is the order of priority of actions to be taken to reduce the amount of waste generated, and to improve overall waste management processes and programs.
-The waste hierarchy consists of 3 R’s as follows:
+If you have heard of something called the “waste hierarchy,” you may wonder what that means.
+It is the order of priority of actions to reduce the amount of waste generated and improve overall waste management processes and programs.

 The First ‘R’ – Reduce

 The concept of reducing what is produced and what is consumed is essential to the waste hierarchy.
 The logic behind it is simple to understand – if there is less waste, there is less to recycle or reuse.

 The’ reduce’ process begins with examining what you use and what it is used for.
 There are three simple steps to assessing the reduction value of an item or process, as elaborated below.

 Step 1: Can something else be used for this purpose?

 Using multi-use items is essential to beginning reduction.
 One example would be a coffeepot and a cappuccino maker.
 Both distinctly do different things, but you can buy a coffeepot with a steaming attachment on it to do both.